samfisherirl/heresphere-auto-stream/README.md

 open up eporner.com in chrome.

-go to your favorite video, and make sure you hit login.
+go to your favorite video, and make sure you are logged in.

 click go, put on your headset, repeat.